waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Caterpie (Lv.
 3-4):** Bug type.
 Observed moves: TACKLE, STRING SHOT.
 - **Weedle (Lv.
 3):** Bug/Poison type.
 Observed moves: STRING SHOT, POISON STING.
 - **Pidgey (Lv.
 4):** Normal/Flying type.
 Ran from it, no moves observed.

-## Current Plan
-- Get to the Pokémon Center in Cherrygrove City to heal my team.
-- After healing, re-evaluate the path to Violet City.

-## Current Plan
-- My team is healed.
-I need to get back to Route 30.
-- From Cherrygrove, I'll take the north exit to Route 30.
-- On Route 30, I will take the western path, as the eastern path was a dead end.
-- I will proceed north on the western path, fighting or avoiding trainers and wild Pokémon as necessary, until I reach Violet City.

-## Battle Strategy: Wild Ledyba
-- Hestia has a massive level advantage.
-A single TACKLE should be sufficient to win.